editor’s letter—

 In the pages that follow, you’ll find no shortage of inventions.
 There will be wondrous machines and shapeshifting beings, alternative myths and infinite architectures, from poems that study the time-stopping potentialities of conversation to the last chapters from a town that overlooks Death.
 Alongside the neoteric worlds of renowned contemporary science fiction writers, there are texts from no-longer living luminaries of Chinese literature—whose work is no less original and striking now than at the time of its writing.
 These inventions are meant to move us, to help us think.
 And the wonderful thing is: they will not fade into obsolescence.
 We’ll be able to use them forever.
 It is as our featured artist Guo Jing says: there is an eternal power in these old artforms.

-There are few things more destructive than ego—but ego does not always aim towards its own desires.
+There are few things more destructive than ego, but ego does not always aim towards its own desires—at least, not blindly.
 In literature, one comes to meet minds that are generous, that give everything and asks little, and this encounter unfurls pathways for us to explore our own experience, to move forward with the gift of another’s knowledge.
 That is what can be found here, in the words of these masterful inventors.

 It is nothing less than the equivalent of being handed wings and being told to fly as close as you want to the sun.
 Travel as far and as long as you like on the forms and completions of language.
 They won’t melt.